Frequently Asked Questions

 What is the exam like?

-The exam consists of 80 multiple choice questions.
-It is an open book test‚ four and a half hours in duration, with an additional half hour for paperwork.
-The exam tests the applicants' knowledge and understanding of US Customs law and regulations as defined in the Code of Federal Regulations and the Harmonized Tariff Schedule of the United States‚ CATAIR‚ C-TPAT and several Directives.
-The 19CFR‚ HTS‚ and our textbooks‚ are permitted reference material during the examination - the CATAIR‚ C-TPAT and the required Directives are included with our Textbooks.
+The exam is only given twice a year, April and October.
+It consists of 80 multiple choice questions.
+It is an open book test‚ four and a half hours in duration.
+The exam tests the applicants' knowledge and understanding of US Customs law and regulations as defined in the Code of Federal Regulations and the Harmonized Tariff Schedule of the United States‚ and several Directives.
+The 19CFR‚ HTS‚ and our textbooks‚ are permitted reference material during the examination - most of the required Directives are included with our Textbooks.
 Students will need to purchase their own copy of the 19CFR and the Harmonized Tariff Schedules of the US.
 These can be ordered at a discount here.

 When is the exam given and how much does it cost?